etal/cnvkit/doc/importexport.rst

 vcf
 ```

-Convert segments, ideally already adjusted by the :ref:`rescale` and/or
+Convert segments, ideally already adjusted by the :ref:`call` command,
-:ref:`call` commands, to a :ref:`vcfformat` file.
+to a :ref:`vcfformat` file.
 Copy ratios are converted to
 absolute integers, as with BED export, and VCF records are created for the
 segments where the copy number is different from the expected ploidy (e.g. 2 on
 autosomes, 1 on haploid sex chromosomes, depending on sample gender).